stacyyuu/storefront/README.md

 - As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.
 - As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.

+### Lab 39: Redux - Additional Topics
+**Phase 4 Requirements**:

+In phase 4, we will be completing work on our Virtual Store by adding two full page views to the application: Product Details and Checkout.

+The user stories from Phases 1, 2 and 3 remain unchanged.
+For this phase, we are now adding the following new user stories to meet the new requirements.

+- As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.
+- As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered.

  ![React Store](https://d33wubrfki0l68.cloudfront.net/08d01ed85246d3ece01963408572f3f6dfb49d41/4bc12/assets/images/reduxasyncdataflowdiagram-d97ff38a0f4da0f327163170ccc13e80.gif)